 Cloud Platform (CPI) and HANA Cloud Platform Integration (HCI)

 The newest addition to the SAP integration platform is SAP Cloud Platform (CPI) which was formally known as SAP HANA Cloud Platform Integration Service (HCI).

 Keep in mind, SAP CPI is not a replacement for SAP PI/PO.
-It is a completely new integration product which allows an organization to integrate SAP cloud applications with its on-premise systems.
+It is a completely new integration product of SAP Integration Suite that allows an organization to integrate SAP cloud applications with its on-premise systems.
 Newer versions of SAP PO are integrated with CPI so you can harmonize on-premise and cloud integrations.

 You can read more about PO to CPI migration in the linked article.

 Advantages of SAP PI (PO) over Other Non-SAP Middleware

 One of the major advantages of SAP PI is seamless implementation of interfaces using SAP integration technologies such as Intermediate Document (ALE/iDoc) framework, Business Application Programming Interface (BAPI), Remote Function Calls (RFC), and ABAP Proxy framework.

 Moreover, SAP has provided a set of tools to easily register SAP back-end systems in the System Landscape.

 SAP PI provides a comprehensive set of adapters to integrate heterogeneous systems across your landscape, for example, RFC, Hypertext Transfer Protocol (HTTP), Java Database Connectivity (JDBC), File/FTP, Mail, iDoc, Java Message Service (JMS), Simple Object Access Protocol (SOAP), RosettaNet Implementation Framework (RNIF) are some of the adapters delivered by SAP with the standard package.